-How to buy Chalice Gold Mines (CHN) shares
+How to buy Chalice Gold Mines (CHN) shares in Australia

 Learn how to easily invest in Chalice Gold Mines shares.

 Chalice Gold Mines is an other industrial metals & mining business based in Australia.
 Chalice Gold Mines shares (CHN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
 Chalice Gold Mines has a trailing 12-month revenue of around $1.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Chalice Gold Mines

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Chalice Gold Mines.
 Find the share by name or ticker symbol: CHN.
 Research its history to confirm it's a solid investment against your financial goals.